 International Trademark Association — authored Supreme Court amicus brief in Hana Financial, Inc. v.
 Hana Bank on behalf of successful respondent

-Creditor — successfully represented the client in bankruptcy litigation and appeals before 11th Circuit and Nevada Supreme Court arising out of collapse of billion-dollar casino construction project
+JLB Capital — successfully represented hedge fund in bankruptcy litigation and appeals before 11th Circuit and Nevada Supreme Court arising out of collapse of billion-dollar casino construction project

 Publications and Speeches